dmilek/data_collection/README.md

 ## Acknowledgements

-- OkHttp for HTTP requests.
+- Java's HttpClient for HTTP requests.
 - Jsoup for HTML parsing.
 - Log4j for logging functionality.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.